-Publications: Biological publications, edited and translated texts.
+Publications: Biological publications, edited and translated Arabic texts, reviews.